-Solar south is different from magnetic south, which can be determined with a compass.
-It is instead dictated by the geographic location and latitude of a site.
+Solar south is different from magnetic south.
+Magnetic south can be determined with a compass.
+Solar south is dictated by the geographic location and latitude of a site.
 The solar south angle takes into consideration the sun's path from sunrise to sunset and is the alignment that allows the full potential of the sun's energy and position to be used.
 At Carolina North, solar south is 8 degrees east of magnetic south.